-- 18. No Fellow other than an Honorary, an Emeritus, a Foundation, an Honorary Research or a Visiting Fellow shall:- - (i) accept a Fellowship other than an Honorary Fellowship in another College in Oxford, or - (ii) be appointed to the office of Head of a College in Oxford, or - (iii) accept any paid office or engage in any occupation either of which shall be judged by the Governing Body to be incompatible with the discharge of her duties to the College.
+- 20. No Fellow other than an Honorary, an Emeritus, a Foundation, an Honorary Research, an Associate or a Visiting Fellow shall: - a) accept a Fellowship other than an Honorary Fellowship in another College in Oxford, or - b) be appointed to the office of Head of a College in Oxford, or - c) accept any paid office or engage in any occupation either of which shall be judged by the Governing Body to be incompatible with the discharge of her duties to the College.